ChainTools-Tech/chaintools-internal/sync_deploy/README.md

 ## ToDo
 - [ ] pre-flight : user check/creation
-- [ ] pre-flight : check required tools
+- [ ] pre-flight : check required tools and install if missing (jq, build-essential)
 - [ ] deployment : prunning settings added to config and applied to app.toml
 - [ ] deployment : state-sync condifuration as an option (that will make script able to deploy full node with snapshot)